The conformal cosmological potential: The Recollapse Problem

-EQ2: $\left( u=1,\dot{\phi}=0,\rho=0,H=0\right) .$ It corresponds to the limiting state of an ever-expanding universe with $H\rightarrow0$ while the scalar field approaches the minimum of the potential and the scale factor goes to infinity.
-Applying the normal form theory, a detailed study of the solutions near EQ2 in \cite{miri2} exhibits the following picture.
-For an initially expanding universe, $H$ continuously decreases while the other variables oscillate with decreasing amplitude. $H$ becomes zero at some time and the scale factor reaches a maximum value.
-Subsequently the universe begins to recollapse, i.e., $H$ continuously decreases below zero while the other variables oscillate with increasing amplitude.
-One obtains qualitatively the same behaviour of the solutions for all $\gamma\in\left[ 2/3,2\right] .$ We conclude that an initially expanding closed universe in the neighbourhood of EQ2 cannot avoid recollapse.
+Applying center manifold theory, it may be shown that the EQ1 equilibrium is unstable even for large initial $H$-values near the flat plateau, cf.~\cite{miri2}.
+Further, using normal form theory, a more detailed study of the solutions of this model near EQ2 was performed in~\cite{miri2}.
+For $\gamma\in\left[ 2/3,2\right]$, initially expanding universes evolve such that $H$ monotonically decreases, while the other variables become oscillatory with ever decreasing amplitudes.
+At some later time, when the scale factor reaches a maximum, $H$ passes through zero and continues to decrease while the other variables oscillate, now with an ever increasing amplitude.
+This way one reaches the conclusion that an initially expanding closed universe in the neighbourhood of the EQ2 solution cannot avoid recollapse.

-These results are based on the analysis of the behaviour of the dynamical system near the equilibrium solutions.
-A rigorous proof of the closed universe recollapse conjecture may come from the investigation of the global structure of the solutions.
+These results describe the behaviour of the system near its equilibria and are not sufficient to decide what happens in general.
+This problem requires a detailed investigation of the global properties of the solutions away from the equilibria.